Australian man sentenced to 9 years in prison for gay American’s 1988 manslaughter - The Boston Globe

 Steve Johnson's campaign for his brother helped trigger a state government inquiry into historic police indifference toward gay hate crimes and more than 100 unsolved deaths from the mid-1980s until the early 1990s.

-Police Chief Inspector Peter Yeomans congratulated Steve Johnson, whom he considers a “good friend,” on his campaign.
+Police Chief Inspector Peter Yeomans congratulated Steve Johnson, whom he considers a “good friend.”

 “Steve has fought for nearly 35 years.
 God, to only have a brother like that,” Yeomans said outside the court.

 On Dec.
-10, 1988, White met Johnson at a pub and the pair went for a walk around North Head, which was known at the time to be a popular area among gay people.
-White, then 18 years old, punched Johnson in the heat of an argument, causing Johnson to stagger backward naked and fall to his death.
+10, 1988, White met Johnson at a pub and the pair went for a walk around North Head, a popular area among gay people.
+White, then 18, punched Johnson in the heat of an argument, causing him to stagger backward, naked, and fall to his death.

 “Dr. Johnson was an American citizen. ...
 He had everything to live for,” Beech-Jones said.
 “The offender left (him) to die.”